-Adding to his already impressive résumé, crew chief Ryan “Rudy” Fugle will climb atop the pit box for the 2021 NASCAR Cup Series season to lead driver William Byron and the iconic No. 24 Hendrick Motorsports team.
-While it will be his first year with Hendrick Motorsports, the 2021 season will mark Fugle’s second stint working with Byron.
-With prior success together at the NASCAR Camping World Truck Series level, the duo will reunite and look to pick up where they left off – in victory lane.
+Adding to his already impressive résumé, crew chief Ryan “Rudy” Fugle will climb atop the pit box for his second NASCAR Cup Series season leading driver William Byron and the iconic No. 24 Hendrick Motorsports team.
+Entering his second year with the 14-time Cup Series championship organization, Fugle has his goals set to build off his successful rookie campaign and make a run for the championship in 2022.

 Growing up in Livonia, New York, Fugle’s passion for auto racing was evident from an early age.
 In addition to working at his family’s salvage yard, he cut his teeth in the dirt racing world competing in a 600cc micro sprint and working on a friend’s dirt modified at the local track level.
 After his high school graduation, Fugle attended Rochester Institute of Technology before following his dream of working in NASCAR by moving to North Carolina to continue his education.
 Upon graduating from UNC Charlotte with a degree in mechanical engineering, he took his first job in the sport at Robert Yates Racing, where he started as an engineering intern and shock specialist.
 After two years, Fugle transitioned to Germain Racing as an engineer before being promoted to a NASCAR Xfinity Series crew chief in 2009 for driver Michael Annett.